Shall We Dance? (1996 film): Plot

 The film begins with a close-up of the inscription above the stage in the ballroom of the Blackpool Tower: "Bid me discourse, I will enchant thine ear", from the poem Venus and Adonis by William Shakespeare.
 As the camera pans around the ballroom giving a view of the dancers, a voice-over explains that in Japan, ballroom dancing is treated with suspicion.

-Successful salaryman Shohei Sugiyama (Kōji Yakusho) owns a house in the suburbs, a devoted wife, Masako (Hideko Hara), and a teenage daughter, Chikage (Ayano Nakamura), and works as an accountant for a firm in Tokyo.
+Successful salaryman Shohei Sugiyama (Kōji Yakusho) has a house in the suburbs, a devoted wife, Masako (Hideko Hara), and a teenage daughter, Chikage (Ayano Nakamura).
+He works as an accountant for a firm in Tokyo.
 Despite these external signs of success, however, Sugiyama begins to feel as if his life has lost direction and meaning and falls into depression.

-One night, while coming home on the Seibu Ikebukuro Line, he spots a beautiful woman with a melancholic expression looking out from the window of a dance studio: Mai Kishikawa (Tamiyo Kusakari), a well-known figure on the Western ballroom dance circuit.
-Becoming infatuated with her, he decides to take lessons in order to get to know her better.
+One night, while coming home on the Seibu Ikebukuro Line, he spots a slender woman with a melancholic expression looking out from the window of a dance studio.
+He doesn't know it, but she is Mai Kishikawa (Tamiyo Kusakari), a well-known figure on the Western ballroom dance circuit.
+Infatuated, he decides on a whim to take dance lessons.

 Sugiyama’s life changes once his classes begin.
 Rather than Mai, his teacher is an older woman, Tamako Tamura (Reiko Kusamura), who becomes an important mentor to him.
 He meets his classmates: Tōkichi Hattori (Yu Tokui) who joined to impress his wife, and Masahiro Tanaka (Hiromasa Taguchi) who joined to lose weight.
 He also meets Toyoko Takahashi (Eriko Watanabe), another student.
 He further discovers that one of his colleagues from work, Tomio Aoki (Naoto Takenaka), frequents the dance studio.
 Tomio, who is balding and mocked at work for his rigid ways, is revealed to be secretly a long-haired (via a wig) ballroom dancer.
 Though distant from her, the classes increase his infatuation with Mai.
 His secret thus becomes twofold: not only must he hide the lessons from his wife, he must also hide them from his friends and colleagues as it is considered embarrassing according to traditional Japanese customs to participate in Western ballroom dance.